YouhuaLi/Intransitive_dice/README.md

 How to Use This Program
 ===
 This program can generate n-player intransitive dice sets with prime numbers of dice.
-It accepts an exponent as input, determines the number of players based on the OEIS sequence above, and outputs the result.
+It accepts a prime number as input, determines the number of players based on the OEIS sequence above, and outputs the result.
 For example, with 7 dice:

 ```
 python gen_intransitive_dice.py 7